Induce Labor Naturally

 There are incredible amounts of information for various herbal or OTC "natural" induction methods.
 Though, the internet, particularly blogs, and most western medical providers are not always the best place for this information sharing with so much misinformation being shared.
 But let's remember, an induction is an induction whether you do it at home or your midwife at home does it or your midwife or OB does it in the hospital or birth center.
 Induction of any kind increases the risks of birth for you and baby.
 In many cases, baby and mom aren't physically OR mentally ready for labor and herbal induction methods just cause some pretty significant uncomfortable side effects at best and increase risks like meconium staining for instance.
 Take castor oil, for instance, which might work because it is a very strong laxative that causes diarrhea which can stimulate uterine contractions.
 Not only would diarrhea be uncomfortable to experience during labor - but would also increase infection risks especially with a birth team really focused on vaginal exams.
 At the same time, it often just causes diarrhea but not labor because in fact, mom and baby aren't ready.

-Now, there are some herbal "tonic" teas that you may see around encouraged to be used as induction agents, such as Red Raspberry Leaf.
+Now, there are some herbal "tonic" teas that you may see around encouraged to be used as induction agents, such as Red Raspberry Leaf (RRL).
 While we're not going to go into specifics here - I do want to talk about what a tonic herb means.
-(Just for the sake of knowing, I’ve completed Rosemary Gladstar’s incredibly intensive herbalism course The Science and Art of Herbalism).
 People think of RRL as "the" pregnancy herb.
 If they don't drink it during pregnancy, they often drink it at the end.
 The thing with tonic herbs is they don't actually contract, rather, they provide immense amounts of nutrients.
 They are toning because they are a true statement of "let thy food be thy medicine."
 If a mom has used a tonic herb to "induce" labor - it likely had nothing to do with an "induction," rather, she was likely providing her body with necessary vitaminerals like calcium, magnesium, and b vitamins to name a few that many of these tonic herbs contain.
 Without adequate levels of [properly assimilated] vitamins and minerals in the body (which don't come from most Rx or OTC supplements), the body can't work as intended.
 This is another common reason for prodromal labor aside from misalignment and stress (see above steps).

-Now, this is not to say that herbs are not used to induce - they most certainly are, but these are herbs categorized as emmenagogues and abortifacients - otherwise known as uterine contractors/menses promotors and strong uterine contractors.
-These, like castor oil, can pose a number of risks, such as hemorrhage, that I would especially discourage you from using at all, and especially not without the guidance of an educated herbalist midwife.
+Now, this is not to say that herbs are not used to induce - they most certainly are, but these are herbs categorized as emmenagogues, abortifacients, and more specifically oxytocics - otherwise known as uterine contractors/menses promotors and strong uterine contractors.
+Some oxytocic herbs like Black & Blue Cohosh, and various formulas from Wish Garden Herbs and other Midwifery supply stores should NEVER be used without the guidance of a knowledgeable herbal midwife.
+Others, like castor oil, can pose a number of risks, such as hemorrhage, that I would especially discourage you from using at all, and especially not without the guidance of an educated herbalist midwife.
 Likewise, you've now made your birth a medical event which now has no place at home (whether you were planning to birth at home or planning to avoid going into the hospital for a medical induction).
-Remember that reading a list of "this herb is good for this" is no where near being an herbalist and often not at all explaining the way it should be used or if it would work with your situation and body type.
+Remember that reading a list of "this herb is good for this" is nowhere near being an herbalist and often not at all explaining the way it should be used or if it would work with your situation and body type.
 There is an incredible amount of misinformation about herbs on the internet and also in books.
 From "do this" with herbs that need more caution to "this herb is poison" for herbs that have hundreds and hundreds of years of safety and herbalist usage but modern medicine extracted one constituent out to study it alone in copious amounts and often on animals, instead of with the other constituents in typical amounts with humans - and this totally changes the way something works.

 So, if you're considering induction… Remember that induction doubles your risk of cesarean.
 If your risk of cesarean is 30%, for example, just by having a certain care provider or walking into a hospital - how could an induction change the course of labor for you and baby?
 Have you researched induction and whether it is necessary and do you know that studies are pointing to the safety of cesarean over the long-term risks that induction may cause, like ADHD?
 Is this induction actually necessary and do the risks of induction exceed the risks of not inducing?
 Is your induction scheduled for days later or are you going in right now?
 If it is scheduled days later, do you think this is really a true medical need or is waiting a good idea?